Sainath00/hcg/README.md

 This is the end screen.
 This screen displays the final winner and the final scores of both players.
 (Here we can see that the player made a score of 18 in the batting stage and got out, and then when the computer was batting, the  player managed to take computer's wicket at a score of 12.
 And hence the Player won.)

+## **Code**

+1) HandTrackingModule.py is a helper module that does all the landmark detection, and landmark drawing on the hands.
+2) HandCricket.py is the main module that calls HandTrackingModule.
+It handles all the move set, turns, opencv window and game details logic required for hand cricket.

 ## **Summary**
 1) Mediapipe is a very powerful open source library created by Google.